azurenoops/terraform-azurerm-overlays-subscription/README.md

 More details are available in the [CONTRIBUTING.md](./CONTRIBUTING.md#pull-request-process) file.

+## Limitations

+- Destroying a Subscription controlled by this resource will place the Subscription into a cancelled state.
+It is possible to re-activate a subscription within 90-days of cancellation, after which time the Subscription is irrevocably deleted, and the Subscription ID cannot be re-used.
+For further information see [here](https://docs.microsoft.com/azure/cost-management-billing/manage/cancel-azure-subscription#what-happens-after-subscription-cancellation).
+Users can optionally delete a Subscription once 72 hours have passed, however, this functionality is not suitable for Terraform.
+A `Deleted` subscription cannot be reactivated.

+- It is not possible to destroy (cancel) a subscription if it contains resources.
+If resources are present that are not managed by Terraform then these will need to be removed before the Subscription can be destroyed.

+- This resource will automatically attempt to cancel a subscription when it is deleted.
+This behavior can be disabled in the provider features block by setting the `prevent_cancellation_on_destroy` field to `true` within the `subscription` block.

+- Azure supports Multiple Aliases per Subscription, however, to reliably manage this resource in Terraform only a single Alias is supported.

+- When using this resource across tenants the `client_id` and `tenant_id` of the provider config block should be for the home tenant details for the SPN / User or a permissions error will likely be encountered.
+See the [official documentation](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/programmatically-create-subscription) for more details.

 ## Default Module Usage

 The following example demonstrates how to use this module to create a new Alias for an existing Subscription.